 Note: The mean composite rating provided by a group of assessors is calculated to produce independent ratings of composite-suspect likeness.

 Preparation of the video line-ups containing the culprit and foils

+Note: This section of the protocol has been optimized for the video line-up system PROMAT, although other systems are available.

-Have a police officer create a video line-up of the culprit, at a Metropolitan Police Service identification suite in a police station.
+Have a police officer create a video line-up of the culprit, at an identification suite in a police station.

 Have the police officer film a 15-second video clip of the culprit consisting of a head-and-shoulders clip of the culprit facing the camera, turning to the left, then to the right before turning to face the camera again in standard environmental conditions (e.g., lighting, distance, camera, background).
 See Figure 8 for example stills extracted from the video line-up of the culprit.